hashgraph/hedera-services/docs/scheduled-transactions/revised-spec.md

 have signed to meet the Hedera key's signing requirements; but notice this is a bit imprecise---only Ed25519 keys ever "sign" in the cryptographic sense.)

-### Prequisite signing keys
+### Prerequisite signing keys

 First, if a schedule lists an account to be charged the service fee for its scheduled transaction, the Hedera key of that account is prerequisite to the scheduled transaction.

-Second, if some non-payer Hedera key would need to sign a scheduled transaction if it was submitted directly to the network, that non-payer key is prequisite to the scheduled transaction.
+Second, if some non-payer Hedera key would need to sign a scheduled transaction if it was submitted directly to the network, that non-payer key is prerequisite to the scheduled transaction.
 Consider three examples.
   1. A scheduled `CryptoTransfer` of 1ℏ from account `0.0.X` to account `0.0.Y`,
      which has `receiverSigRequired=true`.
 The keys on accounts `0.0.X` and